nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**
 1. User requests to list all contacts.
 2. MedConnect retrieves and shows a list of all contacts.
-3. User requests to delete a specific contact by index.
+3. User requests to delete a specific contact by its index.
 4. MedConnect removes the contact from the database.

    **Use case ends.**

 **Extensions:**